dfe-analytical-services/local-authority-interactive-tool/README.md

 ### Flagging issues

-If you spot any issues with the application, please flag it in the ["Issues"tab of this repository](https://github.com/dfe-analytical-services/local-authority-interactive-tool/issues), and label as a bug.
+If you spot any issues with the application, please flag it in the ["Issues" tab of this repository](https://github.com/dfe-analytical-services/local-authority-interactive-tool/issues), and label as a bug.
 Include as much detail as possible to help the developers diagnose the issue and prepare a suitable remedy.

 ### Making suggestions